pippinbarr/cart263-2021/activities/slamina.md

 * Transform the answers in a different way than reversing them (anagrams? say them in a really hard to understand voice using ResponsiveVoice parameters?)
 * Add a time limit for the user to name their guess in
 * Completely change the dynamic away from a guess game to something else, what if the annyang! command was "I feel like a(n)..." or "I look like a(n)..."?
+* Turn it into an attempt to guess as many real animals from the array as possible?
+* Add multiple voice inputs for the user (maybe they can choose between two animals?
+Which is cuter?)
 * ... and many more?!

 ---